amirmvahed/The-Front-End-Toolkit-for-Back-End-Engineers/lessons/01-Introduction/A-intro.md

 - **HTML Basics**: We’ll start by building the structure of a webpage using HTML.
 - **CSS Basics**: Next, we’ll style that structure with CSS to create a polished, responsive design.
 - **JavaScript Basics**: Then, we’ll add functionality and interactivity with JavaScript.
-- **jQuery Basics**: Finally, we’ll use jQuery to simplify our JavaScript code and streamline common tasks.

 By the end of this workshop, you’ll have created a fully functional, interactive webpage from scratch.
 You’ll walk away with the skills to confidently tackle front-end challenges, making you a more versatile and effective developer.